PubInv/ventmon-ventilator-inline-test-monitor/README.md

 Working with NECSI and [EndCoronavirus.org](https://www.endcoronavirus.org/), a self-organized project instigated by Bruce Fenton has arisen.
 It has become clear, however, that there are and should be many technical approaches.

-In order to unify this community, some of us at the #response-ventilators-meta channel at the [necsi-edu.slack.com](necsi-edu.slack.com), include Nariman Poushin, have decided an practical response will have to focus on effectiveness and reliability testing, because ventilators are life-critical pieces of machinery.
+In order to unify this community, some of us at the #response-ventilators-meta channel at the [necsi-edu.slack.com](necsi-edu.slack.com), include Nariman Poushin, have decided any practical response will have to focus on effectiveness and reliability testing, because ventilators are life-critical pieces of machinery.
 In effect, we need an informal certification process similar in spirit only to FDA approval, which can convince a doctor or medical decision maker to deploy unapproved ventilators as an absolute last resort if there is a shortage of ventilators.

 The Free Software and Maker communities know how to form teams; our plan is to form teams for design, testing, training, building, and even fundraising.
 The basic process we propose is captured in the diagram below.